joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/dining/100000010368623/vegan-cacio-e-pepe.html

 **TikTok Signs Agreements With Investors in Step Toward Avoiding a U.S. Ban**\
-`The Chinese-owned video app reached agreements with the software giant Oracle and two investment firms, Silver Lake and MGX, as part of a deal to keep TikTok operating in the United States.`\
+`The Chinese-owned video app formalized commitments from the software giant Oracle and two investment firms as part of a deal to keep TikTok operating in the United States.`\
 https://nytimes.com/2025/12/18/business/media/tiktok-deal-agreements-us-investors.html

 **The U.S. Moves to End Gender-Related Care for Minors**\